tystowell/embedded-rust-rp2040/README.md

 Then, to upload the code, I just plugged in the pi pico while holding down the BOOTSEL button.
 This made the pi pico reveal itself as a "usb stick" type device, which I could drag and drop the .uf2 file into.
 (Yeah, this was a pretty stupid toolchain.
 Don't judge me.)

 ## Implementing PWM
+Implementing the PWM took a bit, but most of it was composed of finding dumb bugs.
+Right of the bat, it proceeded considerably faster with the capability to use my blink code to quickly test if the code was making it somewhere.
+I found a couple places where it was hanging on a reset, and a few other small details, but eventually it worked.
+Implementing the PWM was definitely the climax of my work on this repository, because after I finished it I moved on to trying to implement it into the RP2040 HAL.
+So, I will describe in some detail the necessary process for controlling a PWM on the pi pico:

+In lines 21-27, I repeat the following process twice, for io_bank and pwm:
+1) Write to a reset register to reset a peripheral
+2) Read from a register that is pulled low during the reset process, so we can wait for the reset to finish.

+1) In line 29, I write 0 to bit 1 of CH0_CSR (datasheet 552) to disable phase correct mode (datasheet 545)
+2) In line 31, I write 0x01 to CH0_DIV (datasheet 552) to set the clock division value to 1 (datasheet 547)
+3) In line 33, I write write 0 to bits 4 and 5 of CH0_CSR (datasheet 552) to set the PWM output to be driven by the clock (datasheet 448)
+4) In line 35, I write 0 to bit 2 of CH0_CSR (datasheet 552) to keep it from inverting PWM channel A
+5) In line 37, I write 0 to bit 3 of CH0_CSR (datasheet 552) to keep it from inverting PWM channel B
+6) In line 39, I write 0xffff to CH0_TOP (datasheet 553) so that we have the highest granularity of output frequencies (datasheet 544)
+7) In line 41, I write 0x7fff to the first 16 bits of CH0_CC (datasheet 553) so the duty cycle is 50% (0x7fff/CH0_TOP = .5) (datasheet 544)
+8) In line 43, I write 0x0000 to CH0_CTR (datasheet 553) to reset it (datasheet 544)
+9) In line 45, I write 1 to bit 0 of CH0_CSR (datasheet 552) to enable it
+10) In line 49, I write 1 to bit 6 of PADS_BANK0: GPIO0 (datasheet 321) to enable inputs on the pad
+11) In line 50, I write 0 to bit 7 of PADS_BANK0: GPIO0 (datasheet 321) to enable outputs on the pad
+12) In line 52, I write 0x4 (datasheet 258) to the first four bits of IO_BANK0: GPIO0_CTRL (datasheet 268) to connect the output to the PWM output

+Note: Steps 10 and 11 look bad, but I got those from the C equivalents in the official pico-sdk, so they MUST be ok... right?

+At this point, the PWM output should work.
+I also included a loop to toggle between the PWM counter being on and off, but that was more for fun :).

+Once I'd finished this, I moved onto trying to make a HAL implementation.
+The result, found here, https://github.com/tystowell/rp-hal, was ok.